Car Rental in Addis Ababa (2026) - Driving Guide & Best Rates

 Helpful Tips

-Road conditions in Addis Ababa vary significantly, with potholes and unpaved sections common even on main routes - drive cautiously and avoid sudden maneuvers, especially during rainy season when roads can flood or become muddy.
+Road conditions in Addis Ababa vary significantly, with potholes and unpaved sections common even on main routes - drive cautiously and avoid sudden maneuvers, during rainy season when roads can flood or become muddy.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners